ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 ---

 `mania-warningarrow.png` is displayed three times during the first three full bars (measures) before the gameplay begins.
-However, the player may only see one or two of these if there isn't enough time.
+However, the player may only see one or two of these (or the bottom portion of the last arrow) if there isn't enough time.
 This is transparent by default, but can be skinned into looking like an arrow.
-Unlike some elements that should be facing towards the right, this arrow should be pointing downwards.
-The positioniong of this is in the centre of the stage horizontally.
+Unlike certain elements that should be facing towards the right, this arrow should be pointing downwards (regardless if the stage is upside-down).
+It is centred horizontally in the stage and will appear on both stages if playing with two.

 `mania-stage-hint.png` is a graphical representation of the judgement line.
 It is stretched to go across the entire stage, not repeated for each column.

 `mania-stage-left.png` and `mania-stage-right.png` is the left and right sides of the stage respectively.
 These will stretch to match the stage height.

 `mania-stage-bottom.png` is somewhat similar to `mania-stage-left.png` and `mania-stage-right.png` but covers the stage (including the keys, notes, and hold notes).
 This means that it can be used to cover up most of the stage for players who prefer playing with less viewing area.
-This element does not strech to fit with the stage, thus it may be ideal to use the skin configuration to set this per key count.
+This element does not stretch to fit with the stage, thus it may be ideal to use the skin configuration to set this per key count.
 However, it is 0.625 times smaller than the stage width.

 `mania-stage-light.png` is displayed for each column's pressed key and will persist until the key is released.